credativ/plutono/docs/sources/getting-started/_index.md

 ## Authentication

-Grafana supports different authentication methods, such as LDAP and OAuth, and allows you to map users to organizations.
+Plutono supports different authentication methods, such as LDAP and OAuth, and allows you to map users to organizations.
 Refer to the [User authentication overview]({{< relref "../auth/overview.md" >}}) for more information.

-In Grafana Enterprise, you can also map users to teams: If your company has its own authentication system, Grafana allows you to map the teams in your internal systems to teams in Grafana.
+In Plutono Enterprise, you can also map users to teams: If your company has its own authentication system, Plutono allows you to map the teams in your internal systems to teams in Plutono.
 That way, you can automatically give people access to the dashboards designated for their teams.

-Refer to [Grafana Enterprise]({{< relref "../enterprise/_index.md" >}}) for more information.
+Refer to [Plutono Enterprise]({{< relref "../enterprise/_index.md" >}}) for more information.

 ## Provisioning

 While it's easy to click, drag, and drop to create a single dashboard, power users in need of many dashboards will want to automate the setup with a script.
-You can script anything in Grafana.
+You can script anything in Plutono.

-For example, if you're spinning up a new Kubernetes cluster, you can also spin up a Grafana automatically with a script that would have the right server, IP address, and data sources preset and locked in so users cannot change them.
+For example, if you're spinning up a new Kubernetes cluster, you can also spin up a Plutono automatically with a script that would have the right server, IP address, and data sources preset and locked in so users cannot change them.
 It's also a way of getting control over a lot of dashboards.

 Refer to [Provisioning]({{< relref "../administration/provisioning.md" >}}) for more information.

 ## Permissions

-When organizations have one Grafana and multiple teams, they often want the ability to both keep things separate and share dashboards.
-You can create a team of users and then set [permissions]({{< relref "../permissions/_index.md" >}}) on folders, dashboards, and down to the [data source level]({{< relref "../enterprise/datasource_permissions.md" >}}) if you're using [Grafana Enterprise]({{< relref "../enterprise/_index.md" >}}).
+When organizations have one Plutono and multiple teams, they often want the ability to both keep things separate and share dashboards.
+You can create a team of users and then set [permissions]({{< relref "../permissions/_index.md" >}}) on folders, dashboards, and down to the [data source level]({{< relref "../enterprise/datasource_permissions.md" >}}) if you're using [Plutono Enterprise]({{< relref "../enterprise/_index.md" >}}).

-{{< docs/shared "basics/grafana-cloud.md" >}}
+{{< docs/shared "basics/plutono-cloud.md" >}}

-{{< docs/shared "basics/grafana-enterprise.md" >}}
+{{< docs/shared "basics/plutono-enterprise.md" >}}